huffyhenry/huffyhenry.github.io/_posts/2020-03-13-candidates.md

 of course, with
 Caruana and Ding Liren peeling away from the rest of the pack.
 Interestingly, my model rates Caruana and Ding as almost exactly equal in strength.
-Thanks to his World Cup win, Teimour Radjabov is very highly rated.
+Thanks to his World Cup win, Teimour Radjabov is also very highly rated.
 But the best way to compare both rating systems is in the context of a match-up, so let's instead look at what both systems think would happen if everyone ganged up on the